-As long as the amount of dower specified in the marriage deed has been paid to the wife upon consummation of the marriage or the death of the husband, the entire amount of Mahr will be paid to her.
+As long as the amount of mehar/dower specified in the marriage deed has been paid to the wife upon consummation of the marriage or the death of the husband, the entire amount of Mehar will be paid to her.
 Observations have shown that few husbands intentionally give a low amount of dower, even when they are in good financial standing.
 Women are found to be unable to maintain themselves because the dower amount is so low.
 Women are therefore unable to sustain themselves.
 A reasonable dower has been established as a solution to this problem.
 In order to ensure that the amount of dower won’t be bound by the marriage deed, the legislature was given control of the amount of dower.

-Wife’s right of Receiving Mahr
+Wife’s Right of Receiving Mehar

 It is strictly limited in Islam that no one is allowed to take it from the wife, whether her parents or husband, without her consent or permission.
 Only the wife has the right to take, keep or utilize the Mehar.
 Mehar is her property if she receives a profit from it, will also be hers, and she will be the only owner of it.
 The wife will receive half the amount if the divorce occurs before Rukhsati.
 Islamic nikah can not be solemnized without the determination of Mehar.
-“Mahr” is used in Islamic terminology to indicate affection and honor toward his wife, which means to win the heart of his wife with the love of a gift.
+“Mehar” is used in Islamic terminology to indicate affection and honor toward his wife, which means to win the heart of his wife with the love of a gift.

 We provide our clients with expert consultancy in the above-mentioned issues.
 Our philosophy is to educate and empower our clients with a possible solution in legal matters at a very low cost.
 Don’t hesitate to get in touch with us to get the expert opinion of a professional lawyer regarding your legal matters.
-Please describe your problem in the comment box given below or mail us at firstname.lastname@example.org or you can call us.
+Please describe your problem in the comment box given below or mail us, or you can call us.